 Double Tax Treaties (DTTs) are legal mechanisms between countries which ensure individuals and companies do not pay tax twice on the same trade, asset or income in both the country of source and that of residence.
 As such, if a British person who is tax resident in Spain holds assets in the UK, the DTT prevents both countries from taxing the same capital value and/or income of that investment, property or savings account.

 A system of ‘tax credits’ also exists whereby any withholding tax paid in one country can be reclaimed in another.
-An example of this is the relationship between Spain and Gibraltar, which has no DTTs with any country.
+An example of this is the relationship between Spain and Gibraltar, which has no double tax treaties with any country.
 For instance, any withholding tax paid in Gibraltar on pension income from a QROPS can be offset against Spanish income tax.
 Although this is all well and good for now, it is unclear as to how such an arrangement would work post-Brexit.
 If this agreement became a casualty of Brexit, Gibraltar QROPS holders would need to think about moving their scheme to another country with a DTT which would still be in force after March 2019.

 Double Tax Treaties and Malta